BuildingSync/schema/proposals/2020/Add Occupancy Schedule Linking.md

 #### Variations
 - don't use LinkedPremises, but come up with a new linking element which is basically the same but doesn't allow linking to schedules

+## Decision
+We are moving forward with Option 2.

 ## References

 Standard 211 6.2.1.1.e